A convergence analysis of the price of anarchy in atomic congestion games: Summary

-When \wu{the} cost functions are arbitrary polynomials and the maximum individual demand $d_{max}$ is bounded, we show that both the mixed PoA and the atomic PoA converge to $1$ as the total demand $T(\D,d)\to\infty.$ Moreover, we \wu{illustrate} that \wu{this} need not hold \wu{when} the maximum individual demand $d_{max}$ is unbounded. \wu{However, it is still open and challenging to analyze the convergence rates for this general case.}
+\WuSecondRevision{When \wu{the} cost functions are polynomials of arbitrary degrees and $d_{max}$ is bounded, we show that the mixed PoA converges again to $1$ as $T\to\infty.$ Moreover, we \wu{illustrate} that \wu{this} need not hold \wu{when} $d_{max}$ is unbounded.
+To demonstrate the convergence rates in this more general case, we show in addition that the atomic PoA converges to $1$ at a rate of \WuThird{$O(T^{-\frac{1}{2\cdot \beta_{max}}})$} under the relatively restrictive condition that all O/D pairs have demand proportions $\frac{d_k}{T}$ that do not vanish when $T\to \infty.$ \wu{However, it is still open and challenging to obtain concrete convergence rates without this condition.}}